 The Active Living Alliance for Canadians with a Disability (ALACD) developed a variety of valuable resources that provide insight into inclusive programs, environments and services.
 Many of these are available at no cost to the general public, while larger projects are available to members.

 The following terms are suggested to describe people with disabilities.
+If in doubt, ask.

 Diabetes is a condition in which the body cannot produce an important hormone called insulin.
 Insulin is produced in the pancreas.
 People with diabetes do not make enough insulin in their bodies or they have trouble using the insulin that their bodies produce.
 When your body lacks insulin or you cannot properly use the insulin your body does produce, you can develop many serious health conditions.